wp-plugins/affiliates/readme.txt

 == Changelog ==

+= 2.8.6 =
+* Fixed custom registration fields not taken into account when existing users register as affiliates.

 = 2.8.5 =
 * Added a filter for the help tab footer.
 * Updated the translation template.